Home

 • You need to make the pudding the day before you want to serve it.
 If using fresh fruit, once you have removed the stalks from the redcurrants and blackcurrants, rinse them in the colander and place in a large saucepan with the sugar.

 • Using a slotted spoon transfer the fruit from the pan into the pudding basin.
-Make sure you leave enough juice in the pan to drizzle over the top of the pudding.

 • There should be about 1-2cm of bread slices standing proud of the top so fold them over the top slices.